All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 In the SURMOUNT trials, DEXA scan data showed that roughly 25-35% of weight lost was lean mass, with the remainder being fat mass.
 This ratio is consistent with what is seen in most calorie-deficit weight loss, whether from diet, surgery, or medication.

-Importantly, losing some lean mass during significant weight loss is physiologically normal.
+Losing some lean mass during significant weight loss is physiologically normal.
 Your body needs less structural muscle to support a lighter frame.
-The goal is not zero lean mass loss but rather minimizing excessive muscle loss while maximizing fat loss.
+The goal isn't zero lean mass loss but rather minimizing excessive muscle loss while maximizing fat loss.

 How to Preserve Muscle on Zepbound